cfengine/documentation/reference/functions/join.markdown

 **Description:** Join the items of `list` into a string, using the conjunction in `glue`.

-Converts a string of type list into a scalar variable using the join string in first argument.
+Converts a list or data container into a scalar variable using the join string in first argument.

 [%CFEngine_function_attributes(glue, list)%]